sgoldenlab/simba/docs/FSTTC.md

 </p>

-In this menu, we need to insert some settings for telling SimBA how to perform the FSTTC:
+In this menu, we need to insert some settings telling SimBA how to perform the FSTTC:

 * `Create graph`: If you tick this box, SimBA will create and save a violin plot of the FSTTC representating all the videos in you project.
 This can be helpful to get a quick overview of the data.
 The graph will be saved as a time-stamped `.png` file in the `project_folder/logs` directory, and be named something like `FSTTC_20210307071243.png`.
-It will look something like this, with the FSTTC is on the y-axis, and the dyadic pairwise behaviors on the x-axis.
+It will look something like this image below (click on the image to enlarge), with the FSTTC is on the y-axis, and the dyadic pairwise behaviors on the x-axis.
 On the x-axis, the first behavior name is behavior A, and the second behavior name is behavior B. Thus, in the image below, the first violin represents the FSTTC for **Lateral threat** behavior followed by **Attack** behavior.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/FSTTC_violin.png" />
 </p>

 * Time Delta: The FSTTC needs a single hyperparameter - time delta - which should be expressed in milliseconds.
-This is a time-window following behavior A onset.
-If the expression of behavior B happens within time-delta, then we consider behavior B as produced by behavior A. If unsure, start with a time-delta of 2000ms [Lee et al, 2019](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0220596).
+This represents the length of the time-window following behavior A onset.
+If the expression of behavior B happens within time-delta, then we will consider behavior B as produced by behavior A. If unsure, start with a time-delta of 2000ms [Lee et al, 2019](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0220596).

 * Behaviors: Go ahead and tick the behaviors in your project that you want to calculate FSTTC's for.
 SimBA will calculate FSTTC's for all possible pairwise combinations of the behaviors you tick.